dominique-thomas/bloc-buster/README.md

 # Bloc Buster

 Bloc Buster is a **retro-inspired** falling block puzzle game with a neon arcade look and feel.
-It’s built for fun and as a coding portfolio piece, featuring custom visuals, music, and an arcade cabinet–style UI — all in the browser.
+It’s built for fun and as a coding portfolio piece, featuring custom visuals, music, and an arcade cabinet–style UI.

 ## Features
 - Neon cyan/pink arcade aesthetic